TERMS OF BUSINESS

 (5) Fee assessments

 Our fee assessments do not include either office costs or disbursements.
-Such fee assessments are not to be considered as agreed fees or quotations even when minimum and maximum fees are indicated to you except where we have agreed in writing to charge fees based on the value in dispute.
+Such fee assessments are not to be considered as agreed fees or quotations even when minimum and maximum fees are indicated to you.

 (6) Payment of fees, office costs and disbursements